 Competitions are a fun way to engage people: everyone wants to be a winner!
 This project involves running an Energy Saving Competition to raise awareness about ways to save energy and to encourage people to take steps to save energy.
-You will design a quiz and a checklist to record and compare energy saving measures taken by different groups to be able to decide a winner of the competition.
+You will design a quiz and a checklist to record and compare energy saving measures taken by four different groups to be able to decide a winner of the competition.
+You will then hold an awards ceremony to announce the winner.